-Update on Branch Website Mark Cuevas
+Update on Branch Website By Mark Cuevas

 The updated ABILA website went live in early 2018.
-It brought extended functionality to registered users and a more streamlined back-end administrative section.
-The administrative section allows for de-centralized management of the ABILA membership and more efficient reporting to our parent organization, the ILA.
-It also provides dynamic graphs for year-to-year membership (over a 10-year period), month-to-month membership totals (over a single year), location-based membership tracking (by state), gender ratio by year, and much more http://ila-americanbranch.org/ Membership.aspx
+It brought extended functionality to registered users and a streamlined back-end more section.
+The administrative administrative section allows for decentralized management of the ABILA membership and more efficient reporting to our parent organization, the ILA.
+It also provides dynamic graphs for year-to-year membership (over a 10-year period), month-tomonth membership totals (over a single location-based year), membership tracking (by state), gender ratio by year, and much more.